Here Comes the Rain Again: Song information

 Stewart explained to Songfacts that creating a melancholy mood in his songs is something at which he excels.
 He said: "'Here Comes the Rain Again' is kind of a perfect one where it has a mixture of things, because I'm playing a b-minor, but then I change it to put a b-natural (sic – the song is in A minor) in, and so it kind of feels like that minor is suspended, or major.
 So it's kind of a weird course.
 And of course that starts the whole song, and the whole song was about that undecided thing, like here comes depression, or here comes that downward spiral.
 But then it goes, 'so talk to me like lovers do.'
 It's the wandering in and out of melancholy, a dark beauty that sort of is like the rose that's when it's darkest unfolding and bloodred just before the garden, dies.
 And capturing that in kind of oblique statements and sentiments."

 Stewart also said he and Lennox wrote the song while staying at the Mayflower Hotel in New York City.
 It was an overcast day, and Stewart was playing "melancholy A minor-ish chords with the B note in it" on his Casio keyboard.
 Lennox came over, looked out the window at the gray skies and the New York skyline, and spontaneously sang, "Here comes the rain again".
 The duo worked out the rest of the song based on that mood.

 The string arrangements by Michael Kamen were performed by members of the British Philharmonic Orchestra.
-However, due to the limited space in the studio, the Church, the players had to improvise by recording their parts in other parts of the studio.
-The song was then mixed by blending the orchestral tracks on top of the original synthesized backing track.
+Kamen was recommended to Stewart by his ex-wife, Pamela Wilkinson, who Stewart was visiting while parts of The Church Studios were being constructed.
+Due to the limited space in the studio, the players had to improvise by recording their parts in other parts of the facility.
+The cellists were positioned in a row in a corridor leading to a door and the violinists and violists were situated in the facility's kitchen and bathroom respectively.
+Various wires and microphones were installed throughout the facility and connected to a Soundcraft mixing console located at the top of a spiral staircase.
+The recording console, which was located in a small corridor The song was then mixed by blending the orchestral tracks on top of the original synthesized backing track, which comprised programmed drums and sequencers.
+Stewart also played some parts on a Gretsch Country Club guitar with a Bigsby tremolo arm.

 The running time for "Here Comes the Rain Again" is in actuality about five minutes long and was edited on the Touch album (fading out at approximately four-and-a-half minutes).
 Although it was edited even further for its single and video release, many U.S. radio stations played the full-length version of it.
 The entire five-minute version did not appear on any Eurythmics album until the U.S. edition of Greatest Hits in 1991.